-Illinois EPA uses the National Hydrography Dataset (1:24,000 scale) as the basis for mapping and calculating the length of streams.
-Mapping and area calculations of inland lakes and Lake Michigan are based on Illinois data (see Table B-1).
-While assessments of designated uses are based on data from individual monitoring stations, the data are extrapolated to represent larger water body segments (i.e., a stream segment, an inland lake, an open water area in Lake Michigan), also called assessment units.
+Illinois EPA uses the National Hydrography Dataset (1:24,000 scale) as the basis for mapping and calculating the length of streams and Lake Michigan shoreline segments.
+Mapping and area calculations of freshwater lakes and Lake Michigan are based on Illinois data (see Table B-1).
+While assessments of designated uses are based on data from individual monitoring stations, the data are extrapolated to represent larger water body segments (i.e., a stream segment, a freshwater lake, an open water area in Lake Michigan), also called assessment units.
 Assessment units delineated for aquatic life use are typically used as the basis for all other assessed uses.